People First Charter

 Language matters.
 People living with or at risk of HIV experience stigma & discrimination and the wrong language perpetuates this.

-Our language should match our goals: to ensure all people living with at risk of HIV and sexually transmitted infections (STIs) are supported to enjoy the highest attainable standards of health, as is their fundamental human right.
+Our language should match our goals: to ensure all people with or at risk of HIV & sexually transmitted infections (STIs) are supported to enjoy the highest attainable standards of health, as is their fundamental human right.

-We ask policy makers, researchers, conferences, journals, & care providers to follow our terminology guidelines & other examples of best practice through:
+We ask policy makers, researchers, conferences, journals, & care providers to follow our guidelines & other examples of best practice by:

 Sign up to learn more about how to commit to the People First Charter & help us ensure promote the use of the right words in the right way.